transentis/bptk_py/README.md

 ## Limitations

-Currently the BPTK_Py framework is geared towards our own need and has a number of limitations - we are happy to extend the framewor.
+Currently the BPTK_Py framework is geared towards our own need and has a number of limitations - we are happy to extend it.
 Please let us know what you need so that we can prioritize our activities.

 Here are the known limitations:

 * Currently the simulator only supports the Euler method, Runge-Kutta Integration is not supported.
 * The SD model transpiler only supports stocks, flows/biflows and converters.
 The other modeling elements provided by Stella (such as ovens and conveyors) are not supported.
 * The SD model transpiler currently only supports the following builtin functions: ``size, stddev, sum, mean, rank, previous, abs, max, min, int, sin, cos, round, savediv, if, delay, init, normal, random, pulse, step``

 ## Using the Framework in Python